 You use ’em every month, and they’ve likely saved you from many an embarrassing situation.
 But one question we can’t help but always wonder is: How long can you safely leave in a tampon?

-Because let’s be real, some days they stay inserted longer than you intended.
+We all know it's probably not a good idea to keep the same tampon in all day, but some days they stay inserted longer than intended.
+It happens.
+We’re all human.
 Maybe your flow is so light you want to keep your tampon in as long as possible.
 Or maybe you don’t have easy access to a bathroom (lookin’ at you, all-day music festivals).
 And some days you may just plain forget it’s in there.
-It happens.
-We’re all human.

-Dr. Shepherd says that a tampon can safely be left in place between four to eight hours, but there are certainly caveats to that.
+According to the tampon brand Tampax's website, the longest you should ever leave a tampon is eight hours.
+Dr. Shepherd agrees.
+She says that a tampon can safely be left in place between four to eight hours, but notes that there are certain caveats to the general rule of thumb.
 She says if a tampon is not changed frequently enough, the user might “experience an unpleasant odor.”
-However, there’s no clear-cut definition on what “unpleasant” means, and Dr. Shepherd strongly advises women to get to know what is normal for their bodies.
+And to pay special attention to your body and its potential smells during tampon use.

 Since many women have heard of TSS but may not know exactly what it is, we asked Dr. Shepherd to give us the lowdown.
 She told us, “TSS is caused by the bacterium called Staphylococcus Aureus, which exists normally in the nose, armpits, groin, or vagina of about a third of the healthy population.
 Sometimes certain strains of this bacterium give off a toxin.
 Although scientific data suggest that tampon usage increases the risk of TSS, tampons themselves have not been found to cause TSS.”